LoyolaChicagoBooks/introcs-csharp/rst/classexamples.rst

-Besides the obvious tests, we also use the fact that an Example object is mutable to play with  :ref:`alias`,
+Besides the obvious tests, we also use the fact that an Example object is mutable to play with  :ref:`alias`:
-as in the
+In the
-last few lines of ``Main``, after ``e`` becomes an alias for ``e2``.
-We change
-an object under one name, and it affect the alias the same way, as you can see from running the program!
+last few lines of ``Main``, after ``e`` becomes an alias for ``e2``, we change an object under one name, and it affect the alias the same way.
+Check this by running the program!

 Make sure you can follow the code and the output from running.